xapian/xapian/xapian-applications/omega/docs/encodings.rst

 When omindex builds URLs, it percent-encodes bytes according to RFC-3986.
 On modern systems, filenames are usually encoded in UTF-8, and the bytes which make up multi-byte UTF-8 sequences will get encoded.
-In Omega 1.3.3 and later, the OmegaScript `$prettyurl` command will reverse this encoding for valid UTF-8 sequences, and so filenames should be shown with only the bare minimum of characters escaped.
+In Omega 1.2.21 or 1.3.3 and later, the OmegaScript `$prettyurl` command will reverse this encoding for valid UTF-8 sequences, and so filenames should be shown with only the bare minimum of characters escaped.

 However, if your filenames aren't encoded in UTF-8, `$prettyurl` will leave alone percent-encoded bytes for non-ASCII characters (it is possible it could